 SCAIL (short -range)

 Simple Calculation of Atmospheric Impact Limits is an online suite of screening tools for assessing the impact from agricultural and combustion sources on semi-natural areas like SSSIs and SACs.
 SCAIL is now available as two models - SCAIL Agriculture and SCAIL Combustion .
-Both models provide an estimate of the amount of acidity, nitrogen or sulphur deposited on to a habitat or sensitive ecosystem.
+Both models use AERMOD and provide an estimate of the amount of acidity, nitrogen or sulphur deposited on to a habitat or sensitive ecosystem.
 Output from the models can then be used to assess whether impact limits for the habitat are exceeded or not.
 The models are useful as an initial screening of sources for IPPC applications or assessments under the Habitats Directive.

 DMRB (short -range)